How to write an interview article for a magazine

 Things to keep in mind when writing an interview article

 This is probably one of the most important steps in the process of writing an interview article as it all starts with asking the right questions to the interviewee.

 First, you will need to do a lot of research work and collect as much information as you can on the person you are going to interview.
+You can use tools like Evernote and OneNote to keep track of all the information so you can refer back to them easily down the road.
 You can either read their biography, previous interviews or read about their current projects, interests and the list can go on.
 This will not only give you a solid background of the interviewee but will also make you aware of what has already been written, so that you can put a spotlight on some interesting and fresh information.
 No one wants to read the same facts about someone over and over again, this is why it’s best to find new topics to tackle.
 And speaking about topics, try to choose a focus topic for the interview.
 That being said, it’s not a rule you need to take literally, but it’s recommended you stick with a main topic so that you’re not all over the place with your questions.
 Choose an aspect of the interviewees life that is both remarkable and fits the interests of the reader.
 Or seek a certain topic worth discussing and develop some questions around it.
 You can always add a few extra questions still related to the main topic, but with a twist, maybe something unexpected that requires a more spontaneous answer to spice things up for the reader.

 Tip: Select questions for interview that best fit your approach.
 Avoid typical interview questions and ask questions that are intriguing.
 For example, instead of asking, “How did you achieve your success in tennis?” ask, “They call you the ‘next Federer’ … what three qualities do you think you share with the Swiss tennis player?”